MiguelB512/Surfs_up/README.md

 ## Results

 To create this output, we pulled the data from an `SQLite` file using `SQLAlchemy` and `Python`.
+This file contained weather data from different stations in Oahu, Hawaii.
 Once this data was inside of Python, `Pandas` was used to pull certain months and run statistical analysis on that part of the year for all the years of data that we have (2010 - 2017).
 Below is an example of the code used to retrieve the data from the SQLite file for 2010 - 2017.

 ```
 june_results = session.query(Measurment.date, Measurment.tobs, Measurment.prcp).\